writers-mark/writers-mark-ts/README.md

 }
 ```

-Rendering the ast is not within the scope of this module, please see [writers-mark-dom](https://github.com/writers-mark/writers-mark-dom) or [writers-mark-react](https://github.com/writers-mark/writers-mark-react) for that.
+Rendering the text as HTML/CSS is not within the scope of this module, please see [writers-mark-dom](https://github.com/writers-mark/writers-mark-dom) or [writers-mark-react](https://github.com/writers-mark/writers-mark-react) for that.

 ### CSS Whitelist

-While the library has sane defaults for allowed css properties, you are free to override the whitelist.
+While the library has sane defaults for allowed CSS properties, you are free to override the whitelist.
 Stars denote postfix wildcards.

 ```